apache/samza/README.md

 #### Scala and YARN

-Samza builds with [Scala](http://www.scala-lang.org/) 2.11 or 2.12 and [YARN](http://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html) 2.6.1, by default.
-Use the -PscalaSuffix switches to change Scala versions.
+Samza builds with [Scala](http://www.scala-lang.org/) 2.11 or 2.12 and [YARN](http://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html) 2.10.1 or 3.3.4.
+Scala 2.12 and Yarn 2.10.1 are used by default.
+Use the -PscalaSuffix and -PyarnVersion switches to change Scala or Yarn versions.
 Samza supports building Scala with 2.11 and 2.12.

+    ./gradlew -PscalaSuffix=2.12 -PyarnVersion=2.10.1 clean build
-    ./gradlew -PscalaSuffix=2.11 clean build
+    ./gradlew -PscalaSuffix=2.12 -PyarnVersion=3.3.4 clean build

+Also, you can make use of `bin/check-all.sh` in order to test multiple variants of Java JDKs, Scala, and Yarn.

 ### Testing Samza